Gagamboy

-Gagamboy is a 2004 Philippine superhero comedy film co-written and directed by Erik Matti.
-The screenplay written by Dwight Gaston was based on an original story written and developed by Matti, Gaston, and Roselle Monteverde-Teo.
-The film stars Vhong Navarro, Jay Manalo, and Aubrey Miles in the lead roles while the supporting cast includes Rene Facunla, Kathryn Bernardo, Ernie Zarate, Long Mejia, and Bearwin Meily.
+Gagamboy is a 2004 Philippine superhero comedy film directed by Erik Matti and written by Dwight Gaston from an original story concept he co-developed with Matti and Roselle Monteverde-Teo.
+The film stars Vhong Navarro as the titular character, alongside Jay Manalo, Aubrey Miles, Long Mejia, Bearwin Meily, and Rene "Ate Glow" Facunla.
+Similar to the Spider-Man films, with a mutated spider that causes Junie to gain his superpowers and become the titular superhero.

-Produced by MAQ Productions and distributed by Regal Entertainment, the film was theatrically released on January 8, 2004, as one of the entries for the 29th Metro Manila Film Festival and it is similar to the Spider-Man films, with a mutated spider that causes Junie to gain his superpowers and become Gagamboy.
+Produced by MAQ Productions and distributed by Regal Entertainment, the film was theatrically released on January 1, 2004, as an entry to the 29th Metro Manila Film Festival.

 Plot

-Junie (Navarro), is an ice cream vendor, who sells ice cream to children and adults alike.
+Junie (Navarro) is an ice cream vendor who sells ice cream to children and adults alike.
 After his shift, he is in a predicament with a rival vendor, Dodoy (Jay Manalo).
 Their manager, angered by their actions, demotes Junie to a warehouse guard.
-Dodoy celebrates, only to be demoted too, working a different shift to Junie.
-Junie goes home in a bad mood, until he sees the love of his life, Liana (Aubrey Miles).
+Dodoy celebrates, only to be demoted too, working a different shift from Junie.
+Junie goes home in a bad mood until he sees the love of his life, Liana (Aubrey Miles).
 After dinner, Junie is ready to sleep, to start a new job the next day.
 While working, Junie accidentally swallows a spider that has been exposed to a chemical spill, thus giving him web-slinging abilities, and becoming "Gagamboy"(Spiderboy).
 After his shift, Dodoy comes into work and leaves a sandwich unprotected.
 A cockroach exposed to the same spill as the spider slips into his sandwich, and as he eats it, he collapses, only to regain consciousness as a large cockroach.
-He hires two henchmen, and calls himself "Ipisman" (Cockroachman).
+He hires two henchmen and calls himself "Ipisman" (Cockroachman).
 Junie and Dodoy both try to win Liana's love.
-Dodoy practically gives up, only to return as Cockroachman, to kidnap Liana to lure Spiderboy to his lair.
-There, he plans to finish off Spiderboy, but the tables turn and Dodoy is destroyed.
+Dodoy practically gives up, only to return as Cockroachman to kidnap Liana to lure Spiderboy to his lair.
+There, he plans to finish off Spiderboy, but the tables turn, and Dodoy is destroyed.